roncli/LibWowAPI/README.markdown

 * Details:
  * New:
   * Upgraded solution and projects to Visual Studio 2013 and .NET 4.5.
+  * Added ApiKey to the WowAPIData class.
+Visit http://dev.battle.net to get a Mashery API key.
   * Added Language.Italiano to send it_IT for Italian.
   * Added achievement lookup.
 (Achievement.AchievementLookup)
   * Added faction to achievements.